syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 ![](/assets/investigations/KiwanHospital/image1.png)
 *An [image](http://sn4hr.org/%D9%85%D8%B4%D9%81%D9%89-%D8%B9%D8%AF%D9%86%D8%A7%D9%86-%D9%83%D9%8A%D9%88%D8%A7%D9%86-%D9%83%D9%86%D8%B5%D9%81%D8%B1%D8%A9-7-8-2015/) from 2015 of Kiwan Hospital published by the Syrian Network for Human Rights.*

 Kiwan Charitable Hospital is a free medical facility that treats patients in the western part of the Idlib province.
-The hospital houses a women and children’s wards and has a history of treating residents in the surrounding areas free of charge.
+The hospital houses women and children’s wards and has a history of treating residents in the surrounding areas free of charge.
 Kiwan Hospital, according to its medical director Dr. Zahir Qarat, houses incubators, a patient reception ward, clinics, a nutrition department, a cesarean operating room, an ambulance department, as well as a laboratory, pharmacy, and radiology department.

 ### Location
 ![](/assets/investigations/KiwanHospital/image10.png)